-Use the MODIFY advisor proc, QUIESCE command to force the Lifeline Advisor to signal the first-tier load balancers that no new connections are to be routed for the specified workload or for all workloads.
+Use the MODIFY advisor_proc,QUIESCE command to quiesce a workload.
+For workloads defined in the cross_sysplex_list or sna_application_list Advisor configuration statement, force the Lifeline Advisor to signal the first-tier load balancers that no new connections are to be routed for the specified workload or for all workloads.
+For workloads defined in the mq_manager_list Advisor configuration statement, force the Lifeline Advisor to signal Lifeline Agents to change the queue rank of each MQ cluster queue in the workload to a '0' and stop the workload's MQ cluster receiver channel.